Removing Negative Google Reviews

 Reviews are automatically processed to detect inappropriate content like fake reviews and spam.
 We may take down reviews that are flagged in order to comply with Google policies or legal obligations.”

 Just respond.
-With Google’s domination of the search market of around 90% worldwide and 87% in the United States alone, there’s a great chance someone searching for your services will either check reviews or come across them while performing a normal, everyday search.
-Remember, customer reviews are important and when business owners respond, trust is built.
+With Google’s domination of the global search market at around 90% and 87% in the United States alone, there’s a high chance that someone searching for your services will either check reviews or come across them while performing a normal, everyday search.
+Remember, customer reviews are important, and when business owners respond, trust is built.
 Being strategic is a necessary skill when managing a company’s reputation.

 Research: Always, do your research before responding.
 Check company sales logs or communication for any back-and-forths with the reviewer.
 Check their reviews on Google.
 Do they chronically leave bad reviews?
 Collect all of the information possible, prior to responding and keep it in a safe place.